tomerfiliba/tomerfiliba.github.io/projects/index.md

 ## Small-Scale Projects ##

 * [Cmdline](https://github.com/tomerfiliba/cmdline) - A command-line toolkit that provides both
-  sides of the coin: easy parsing of command-line switches (like `optpars` and `argparse`, but much nicer), and the easy invocation of command-line programs as if they were functions (like [pbs](https://github.com/amoffat/pbs), but offering a cleaner approach)
+  sides of the coin: easy parsing of command-line switches (like `optparse` and `argparse`, but much nicer), and the easy invocation of command-line programs as if they were functions (like [pbs](https://github.com/amoffat/pbs), but offering a cleaner approach)